 After closing any sale, the journey has just begun.
 A well-crafted follow-up message or phone call shows customers you sincerely care beyond the sale and presents an opportunity to transform a transaction into a relationship.

-- Send a brief follow-up message within 24–72 hours after a purchase to check on how the client onboarding process is fairing, address any concerns early, and guide usage.
+- Send a brief follow-up message within 24–72 hours after a purchase to check on how the client onboarding process is faring, address any concerns early, and guide usage.

 - Additionally, systematically collect and act on the received customer feedback to create a continuous improvement loop that strengthens your after-sales service.